The Leavitt Path Algebras of Ultragraphs: Introduction

 \section{Introduction}

 The Cuntz-Krieger algebras were introduced and studied in \cite{cun} for binary-valued matrices with finite index.
 Two immediate and important extensions of the Cuntz-Krieger algebras are: (1) the class of $C^*$-algebras associated to (directed) graphs \cite{kum1,kum2,bat2,fow} and (2) the Exel-Laca algebras of infinite matrices with $\{0,1\}$-entries \cite{exe}.
-It is shown in \cite{fow} that if $G$ is a graph with no sinks and sources, then the $C^*$-algebra $C^*(G)$ is canonically isomorphic to the Exel-Laca algebra $\mathcal O_{A_G}$, where $A_G$ is the edge matrix of $G$.
-However, there are binary valued matrices which can not be considered as the edge matrix of graphs (for example $A= $).
-So the class of graph $C^*$-algebras does not include that of Exel-Laca algebras and vise versa.
+It is shown in \cite{fow} that if $E$ is a graph with no sinks and sources, then the $C^*$-algebra $C^*(E)$ is canonically isomorphic to the Exel-Laca algebra $\mathcal O_{A_E}$, where $A_E$ is the edge matrix of $E$.
+However, the class of graph $C^*$-algebras and Exel-Laca algebras are differ from each other.

 To study both graph $C^*$-algebras and Exel-Laca algebras under one theory, Tomforde \cite{tom1} introduced the notion of an ultragraph and its associated $C^*$-algebra.
 Briefly, an ultragraph is a directed graph which allows the range of each edge to be a nonempty set of vertices rather than a singleton vertex.
 We see in \cite{tom1} that for each binary-valued matrix $A$ there exists an ultragraph $\g_A$ so that the $C^*$-algebra of $\g_A$ is isomorphic to the Exel-Laca algebra of $A$.
 Furthermore, every graph $C^*$-algebra can be considered as an ultragraph $C^*$-algebra, whereas there is an ultragraph $C^*$-algebra which is not a graph $C^*$-algebra nor an Exel-Laca algebra.